KarolineH/PlenoBlenderNeRF/README.md

 Blender add-on for recording plenoptic (multi-view) videos in NeRF/3DGS format of dynamic/animated scenes within Blender.
 If you have any comments or requests, please submit an issue.

-## Functionaltiy
+## Functionality
 This add-on automatically sets up a 360° multi-camera array to render your animated scenes from multiple views.
 It also records the complete meta-data required for NeRF/Gaussian Splatting data sets (camera intrinsics, extrinsics, initial point cloud...).
-You can chose to keep all cameras static across the frames of your animation, or randomly re-distribute all cameras at each single frame.
+You can choose to keep all cameras static across the frames of your animation, or randomly re-distribute all cameras at each single frame.
 The add-on currently supports three different 360° camera setups, where all cameras are facing inwards towards the centre of the scene.
 - Cameras placed on a full sphere
 - Cameras placed on the upper hemisphere